wesfly/morse_game/README.md

 # Morse Game

 This is a little game made in bevy to learn Morse.
-The controls are simple, just click with your left mouse button.
+The controls are simple, just click with your left mouse button or press enter.
-To clear the history, press your right mouse button.
+To clear the history, press your right mouse button or space on your keyboard.

 ![Screenshot](screenshot.png)